 As a business owner, it’s considered best practice for you to keep your personal and professional finances separate—even if you are doing business as a sole proprietor or independent contractor.
 Opening a checking account just for your business expenses is an important first step in managing your company’s finances, and will save you time and stress at tax time.
 What’s more, if you anticipate borrowing in the future there are many lenders who will not approve a business loan application if you don’t have a business checking account.

 If you’re not sure where to start, consider Bank of America business checking accounts.
 The company offers two robust options that can work for small business owners, offering low fees and useful perks to streamline your business operations.
 In this Bank of America business account review, you’ll learn about the different options and how to choose the right account for you.

 1. Business Advantage Fundamentals Banking

 If you have a new business or if your average monthly balance tends to be relatively low, a Bank of America Fundamentals account may be for you.
 When you open a Business Advantage Fundamentals Banking, you’ll get access to Bank of America’s Small Business Online Banking platform.
 Use it to send one-time or recurring electronic payments (bill pay), receive bills from companies online, and download transactions to QuickBooks for easy accounting.

 You’ll also get business and employee debit cards so you can track your business spending more easily.

 With a Business Advantage Fundamentals Checking account, there is a $16 monthly fee.
-However, that fee will be waived in the following cases you meet of the following requirements each statement billing cycle:
+However, that fee will be waived if you meet one of the following requirements each statement billing cycle:

-- You maintain an combined average monthly balance of $5,000 or more
+- Maintain a $5,000 combined average monthly balance